acerbilab/pybads/pybads/bads/README.md

 Mesh and poll bounds needed to be defined using force2grid.
 *integervars* (Integer variables index) is not used and not useful in bads.

+## variables transformer
+Might introduce a class for holding the information about the parameters transformation.